cs396-web-dev/spring2021/pages/_assignments/hw1.md

 <a class="nu-button" href="/spring2021/course-files/assignments/cs396_api.zip">cs396_api.zip<i class="fas fa-download" aria-hidden="true"></i></a>

-In this assignment, you will create a web service which can be used to search for information about the hit BBC show _Doctor Who_.
+In this assignment, you will create and deploy a web service which can be used to search for information about the hit BBC show _Doctor Who_.
 When a user asks for this information, your API will process their request and send back the specified data.
-The user will also be able to add information to the service, as well as save lists of their favorite characters.
+The user will also be able to add and remove information to and from the service, as well as (optionally) save lists of their favorite characters.

 <img class="large frame" src="/spring2021/assets/images/hw1/img1.png"/>

 If you haven't already, complete the steps described in [Lab 1](/spring2021/assignments/lab01) to get your Express server up and running.

-## Part 2: Run and Use the Server
+## Part 1: Setup

 Depending on your background, most of the code you've written for previous courses took the form of a _program_, which runs once and then terminates.
 In this homework, we will be writing a _service_, which runs indefinitely and provides utilities that can be called on by other programs.